DaymondLing/ChangePointMean.jl/README.md

 no more change can be found.
 If there are no change points, 0 is returned.

-- `mcpall` returns a vector of all change points, length of vector is the number of change points detected via recursive partitioning.
+- `mcpall` returns a vector of all change points via recursive partitioning, length of vector is the number of change points detected.
-This function recursively calls `mcpoint` on all segments until no changes can be detected.
+This function recursively calls `mcpoint` on all segments until no more changes can be detected.
 If there are no changes, an empty vector is returned.

-And,
+## Plot

 - `mcplot` plots the time series broken into segments to aid visualization.